ibexa/documentation-developer/docs/updating/from_1.x_2.x/update_db_to_2.5.md

 !!! caution "Form (ezform) Field Type"

-    After the update, in order to create forms, you have to add a new Content Type (e.g. named "Form") that contains `Form` Field (this Content Type can contain other fields as well).
+    After the update, in order to create forms, you have to add a new Content Type (for example, named "Form") that contains `Form` Field (this Content Type can contain other fields as well).
 After that you can use forms inside Landing Pages via Embed block.

 ### C. Update to v2.4